Sebastiano Siviglia: 2008–09

-As one of the most experienced players in the squad, Siviglia has deputized as captain on many occasions and before the start of the 2008–09 season, was selected as vice-captain behind Tommaso Rocchi and Cristian Ledesma.
+As one of the most experienced players in the squad, Siviglia had deputized as captain on many occasions, and before the start of the 2008–09 season, he was selected as vice-captain behind Tommaso Rocchi and Cristian Ledesma.

-He missed 2 months again since November 2008 due to injury He returned to squad on 22 January 2010 against Torino at Coppa Italia.
-He then missed round 23 after received his fourth yellow card of the season.
-He played for Lazio at 2009 Coppa Italia Final as starter, which Lazio won Sampdoria after penalty shootout, and was Siviglia's first major honour.
-As Lazio qualified for next season UEFA Europa League, he was rested again for round 37, and suspended for round 36 due to receive another 4 yellow cards.
+He missed two months again since November 2008 due to injury He returned to the squad on 22 January 2010 against Torino in the Coppa Italia.
+He then missed round 23 after receiving his fourth yellow card of the season.
+He played for Lazio in the 2009 Coppa Italia Final, in which Lazio beat Sampdoria after a penalty shootout; it was Siviglia's first major honour.
+As Lazio qualified for next season's UEFA Europa League, he was rested again for round 37, and suspended for round 36, due to receiving another four yellow cards.